We aim to ensure that all children regardless of race, creed, gender or ability develop a sense of their own worth and respect for others.

 Check out our on line safety links on our links page.

 Children learn to calculate,measure, use data and link maths to real life situations.
 At Lister we understand the importance of early number skills and how this provides a good foundation for children being able to calculate.
 Lessons are practical and link to real life situations.
+Maths skills are used in cross-curricular lessons to embed the understanding of the importance of maths in real life contexts.

 Supporting your child at home